adolfintel/TinyTinyWordle/README.md

 * A custom compression algorithm and a super tiny version of the display and graphics library to make all this possible

 ## Requirements
-* An Arduino Uno or compatible board
+* An Arduino Uno or compatible board (the one shown in the image uses an Arduino Nano)
 * A 128x64 Adafruit SSD1306 OLED display with I2C interface (that's the version with SDA/SCL pins and address 0x3C)
 * 4 buttons, normally open
 * A breadboard and some wires to put it all together